milos-aleksic/Docs/docs/ZOOfilter/fields.md

 - **Radio** - Will render a Radio form field.

 ### Rating group
-For the Elements considered part of the Option group, next layouts are available:
+For the Elements considered part of the Rating group, next layouts are available:

 - **Select** - Will render a Dropdown form field.
 - **Checkbox** - Will render a Checkbox form field.
 - **Radio** - Will render a Radio form field.
 - **Range** - Will render two text Inputs form fields for range searches.

+### Tag group
+For the Elements considered part of the Tag group, next layouts are available:

+- **Select** - Will render a Dropdown form field.
+- **Checkbox** - Will render a Checkbox form field.
+- **Radio** - Will render a Radio form field.